plchavez247/Coding-Challenge--13/README.md

-This is my submission for Codint Challenge #13
+This is my submission for Coding Challenge #13